 The Synology box is a Linux box.
 Understandably, they do not provide documentation for Linux -- they don't even mention the distribution that they base it on.
 That's probably a good thing as users really should not be fiddling with the internals (it is horrifyingly dangerous).
 Still, it could use a LOT better documentation.
 Many critical functions are completely undocumented, and are basically trial/error.

 - The Synology boxes are not anywhere near "rock solid".
 They fail, usually for inexplicable reasons, roughly 10% of the time.
 The more you poke them, the more they fail.
 Sometimes very critical things fail (like nfs mapping).
 Keep this in mind.
 The support is so lacking that you will likely be down for a long time.
-Buy two or more if you can, use one to mirror the other, and keep the third one as a spare.
+Buy three (yes really) if you can, use one to mirror the other, and keep the third one as a spare.
 Bigger boxes are more stable.
 Do not purchase a 4-drive box unless you are very fault tolerant.
 Perhaps more accurate is -- don't purchase a 4-drive box at all unless you don't care much about your data.

 - Let me emphasize again - -Do not rely on Synology boxes.
 Do not assume they will work.
 Assume they will fail.
 They are not a business class server - -they are backup boxes.

 - Synology software is buggy.
 If you have something important to keep safe -- don't use Synology software.
 Just use your Synology box for basics.
 A place to backup files.